Elena S. Pikulina

 Presented at: Vienna Festival of Finance Theory, 2023 NBER SI, Personnel Economics; 2023 CSEF-RCFS Finance, Labor and Inequality Conference; Adam Smith Workshop Spring 2023; NBER Corporate Finance Meetings, Spring 2023; 2023 FMA Napa/Sonoma Finance Conference; ESCP Workshop on ESG; 2023 AFA Meetings

 We introduce the concept of subtle discrimination—biased acts that cannot be objectively ascertained as discriminatory—and study its implications in a model of competitive promotions.
-When choosing among similarly qualified candidates, a principal with a subtle bias towards a particular group may plausibly deny being biased.
 We show that subtle (as opposed to overt) discrimination has unique implications.
 Discriminated candidates perform better in low-stakes careers, while favored candidates perform better in high-stakes careers.
 In equilibrium, firms are polarized: high-productivity firms become “progressive” and have diverse management teams, while low-productivity firms choose to be “conservative” and homogeneous at the top.
+Subtle discrimination also has unique empirical predictions in contexts such as equity analysis, lending, fund flows, banking careers, and entrepreneurial finance.

 Political divide and the composition of households’ equity portfolios with Yihui Pan, Stephan Siegel, and Tracy Yue Wang.